Origin: a Latin derivative

-Patchouli is part of the mint family and pairs well with Peppermint for a simple, non-toxic, effective mouth rinse.
+Patchouli is part of the mint family and pairs well with Peppermint for a simple, effective mouth rinse.

 Many teeth-whitening products and toothpastes include baking soda because it has the ability to remove minor stains from the teeth.
 Baking soda is made up of a chemical compound that acts as an abrasive that can help to remove teeth stains, helping your smile look whiter.
 When using baking soda for teeth-whitening purposes, be aware that too much baking soda can damage tooth enamel—the coating that protects your teeth.